intro2r/intro2r/unit5/labs.md

 ### 1. Create four barplot sagain.

 Show the following:

- - the number of males and females of species SESP,
- - the number of males and females of species SSTS,
- - the number of individuals in each species that are male,
- - the number of individuals in each species that are female.
+i. the number of males and females of species SESP, ii. the number of males and females of species SSTS, iii. the number of individuals in each species that are male, iv. the number of individuals in each species that are female.

 To help aid comparisons, make sure that the y axes for the two plots in each row have the same range.